JortBox/Halo-FDCA/README.md

 ## Requisites

-This software is written in the Python programming language and is meant for application in astronomical research.
+This software is written in the `Python` programming language and is meant for application in astronomical research.
 Key software requirements to run the pipeline include:

-'Astropy' v4.0 and up<br>
+`Astropy` v4.0 and up<br>
 https://www.astropy.org

-'Scipy' v1.5 and up<br>
+`Scipy` v1.5 and up<br>
-'Numpy' v1.19 and up<br>
+`Numpy` v1.19 and up<br>
-'Matplotlib' <br>
+`Matplotlib` <br>
 https://www.scipy.org/docs.html

-'emcee' v3.0 and up<br>
+`emcee` v3.0 and up<br>
 https://emcee.readthedocs.io/en/stable/

-'corner'<br>
+`corner`<br>
 https://corner.readthedocs.io/en/latest/index.html

-This software will run a multithreaded process by default using the 'multiprocessing' module.
+This software will run a multithreaded process by default using the `multiprocessing` module.
 This requires significant computing power and it is advised to use a dedicated external computing mashine.
 Multithreading can be turned off but this will increase the run time up to a factor 10 (depending on the settings).